Leslie Turnage, Attorney at Law

 Guardianship

-I assist families with:
+I assist clients with:

-• Establishing guardianship for elderly parents
+• Establishing guardianship for elderly parents who need assistance with daily or financial decisions

-• When is guardianship necessary?
+When is guardianship necessary?

-• What is the difference between guardianship of the person and guardianship of the estate?
+What is the difference between guardianship of the person and guardianship of the estate?

 Collaborative Divorce